s9w/starfield-navigator/readme.md

 # Starfield Navigator

 On 2022-06-12, Bethesda released the [first ingame footage](https://www.youtube.com/watch?v=zmb2FJGvnAw) of **Starfield**.
 Around 13:30 in the video, the starmap is visible for ~6 seconds.
-That scene was used to reconstruct the ingame map.
+That scene was used to reconstruct parts of the ingame starmap.
 The **Starfield Navigator** is a small program uses that data in a couple of ways.
 This site contains the source of the program, a downloadable version as well as discussion of the method, current efforts and findings.

 https://user-images.githubusercontent.com/6044318/177479550-c8bf36b0-9571-4ade-a45a-d1f4a05bc733.mp4

 ## Launch Date Announcement Video
-In the [Launch Date Announcement](https://www.youtube.com/watch?v=raWbElTCea8), two more existing stars could be seen: Tau Ceti and Cassiopeiae.
-For "Cassiopeiae" it's hard to know which star in the large constellation they refer to.
-Therefore from v0.14 on, all relevant options for Cassiopeiae as well as Tau Ceti are now added to the navigator as yellow entries.
+In the [Launch Date Announcement](https://www.youtube.com/watch?v=raWbElTCea8) on 2023-03-08, two more existing star names could be seen: *Tau Ceti* and *Cassiopeiae*.
+"Cassiopeiae" is a huge star constellation and we can't know which one they refer to.
+Therefore from v0.14 on, the most likely (i.e. close and bright) stars of Cassiopeiae as well as Tau Ceti are now added to the navigator as **yellow entries**.

 <br/><br/>